asger-finding/anotherkrunkerclient/README.md

 ### Module aliasing

-anotherkrunkerclient uses a homebrew solution for module aliasing in Electron.
+anotherkrunkerclient uses a homebrewed solution for module aliasing in Electron.
 The `_moduleAliases` field in package.json is for defining aliases and their targets.

-When building the application in gulp, the TypeScript files are converted to JavaScript, then run through the homemade module aliasing function that finds `require` calls, takes the first string parameter (only works with literal strings), looks it up in `_moduleAliases` and if found, replaces it with a relative path to the module.
+When the application is being built in gulp, the TypeScript files are converted to JavaScript, then run through the homemade module aliasing function that finds `require` calls, takes the first string parameter (only works with literal strings), looks it up in `_moduleAliases` and if found, replaces it with a relative path to the module.

 <!--
 TODO: